codersclub/DRKB/development/debug/class_methods/index.md

-Add a Initilialization and a Finalization section to the Unit, in the Finalization section ask if the number of instances is \<\> 0, if this is the case you known that you didinґt destroy all the objects that you created.
+Add a Initilialization and a Finalization section to the Unit, in the Finalization section ask if the number of instances is \<\> 0, if this is the case you known that you didn't destroy all the objects that you created.

     unit U_Foo;